Tidal tails in open clusters: Morphology, binary fraction, dynamics, and rotation: Introduction

-Section \ref{sec:2} outlines the application of DBSCAN to identify the core cluster and also explains the N-body simulations used for reference.
+Section \ref{sec:2} outlines the data preparation, identification of the core cluster, and also explains the N-body simulations used for reference.
 Section \ref{sec:3} presents the methods used to detect tidal tails.
-In Section \ref{sec:4}, we present a further detailed analysis utilizing proper motion vector analysis, orbit integration, luminosity functions, and binary fractions to explore the cluster and tail dynamics.
+In Sect. \ref{sec:4}, we present a detailed analysis utilizing proper motion vector analysis, orbit integration, luminosity functions, and the binary fractions to explore the cluster and tail dynamics.
 Section \ref{sec:5} presents our tidal tail findings and discusses the results.
-In Section \ref{sec:6}, the rotational aspect of M67 and NGC 2281 is explored using the residual motion of stars to study the presence of three-dimensional rotation \citep{2022ApJ...938..100H, 2024ApJ...963..153H}.
-Finally, we summarize and conclude our research in Section \ref{sec:7}.
+In Sect. \ref{sec:6}, the rotational aspect of M67 and NGC 2281 is explored using the residual motion of stars to study the presence of three-dimensional rotation.
+Finally, we discuss and summarize our research in Sects. \ref{sec:7} and \ref{sec:8}, respectively.

-\section{Data and Cluster Identification}
+\section{Data and cluster identification}

 This section outlines the methods for identifying clusters using Gaia data, including data preparation and clustering techniques to accurately separate cluster members from field stars.